ProfCyberNaught/ProfCyberNaught/README.md

-<h2 align="center">Hi, I'm ProfCyberNaught
+<h2 align="center">ProfCyberNaught - Cyberspace Cosmic Cowboy
 <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" alt="Emoticon - Waving Hand" width="28"></h2>

 <p align="center">
   <a href="https://github.com/users/ProfCyberNaught/"><img src="https://readme-typing-svg.herokuapp.com/?lines=Cybersecurity%20Engineer;Privacy%20Advocate;Back-end+Developer;Open%20Source%20Contributor&center=true&width=640&height=45" alt="Cybersecurity Engineer - Privacy Advocate - Back-end Developer - Open Source Contributor"></a>
 </p>

-Greetings!

 It's great to connect with you all.
 I'm a versatile professional who's constantly honing my skills to become a master in my crafts.
-My passion for education led me to teach mathematics at university, while my love for music inspired me to become the founder of a professional studio, assisting aspiring musicians to showcase their talents, develop their talents by teaching them advanced skills, and professionally grading their achievements.
+My passion for education led me to teach mathematics at university, while my love for music inspired me to become the founder of a professional music studio, assisting aspiring musicians to showcase their talents, develop their talents by teaching them advanced skills, and professionally grading their achievements.

 In addition to that, I also founded my own IT consultancy business, offering comprehensive tech solutions, privacy audits, and strategic planning services to companies.
-With multiple degrees in Psychology, Law, Sociology, Education, and Management, as well as completion of a cybersecurity bootcamp studying industry principles, along with studying Lean Organisational Management, and User IT Skills, I possess a wide array of qualifications and expertise (trying to prevent you from falling asleep by not listing all my education here).
+With _multiple_ degrees covering Psychology, Law, Sociology, Education, and Management, as well as completion of a **cybersecurity bootcamp** studying **Cyber Industry Principles**.

+Well, well, well, looks like you're trying to fight off that pesky sleepiness by reading up on my credentials.
+Sorry to disappoint, but I won't be putting you to sleep with a long list of degrees and certifications.
+Trust me, you don't want to know about my expertise in llama grooming or my advanced training in cat juggling.
+So, let's just skip the yawn-inducing parts and get to the juicy stuff, shall we?

 As a tech enthusiast, I enjoy getting involved in coding, with PHP being my favorite language, and staying updated with the latest developments in cybersecurity and privacy.
 My love for coding started at a young age, when I began programming on an Amstrad 464 with a green CRT monitor at the tender age of 8.